Music Matters: The Importance of Music Education

 The future of music in education

-Sadly, however, the place of music in formal education world-wide is under threat and the UK in particular has recently seen huge cuts to music and arts based education in schools.
-We know that outdoor musical instruments such as the ones prduced by Percussion Play are well suited to educational settings and there have been numerous case studies31 that demonstrate the benefit that these instruments can have once they are in situ.
+Sadly, however, the place of music in formal education worldwide is under threat and the UK, in particular, has recently seen huge cuts to music and arts-based education in schools.
+We know that outdoor musical instruments such as the ones produced by Percussion Play are well suited to educational settings and there have been numerous case studies31 that demonstrate the benefit that these instruments can have once they are in situ.
 It would therefore seem sensible to provide access to these types of instruments within educational and community settings to combat the reduced access to musical education that too many children are currently experiencing.

-The influence of music education has been shown to have a postive impact on more areas of life than just in the classroom and children who are lucky enough to have musical training are more likely to be successful outside of school.
-They will find it easier to make friends, to resolve life’s difficulties, to think with more creativity and will have higher self esteem.
-Or, as Dr Rasmussen concludes;
+The influence of music education has been shown to have a positive impact on more areas of life than just in the classroom and children who are lucky enough to have musical training are more likely to be successful outside of school.
+They will find it easier to make friends, resolve life’s difficulties, think with more creativity, and will have higher self-esteem.
+Or, as Dr. Rasmussen concludes;

 “The horizons are higher when you are involved in music32 ”